DETAILED ACTION

 Chen does not expressly disclose that the first behavior comprises at least one

-of the following: Sounding Reference Signal (SRS) port switching, and antenna port switching; the second behavior comprises a measurement behavior; wherein the first behavior and the second behavior correspond to a same Radio Access Technology (RAT).
+of the following: Sounding Reference Signal (SRS) port switching, and antenna port switching; the second behavior comprises a measurement behavior; wherein the first behavior and the second behavior correspond to a same Radio Access Technology (RAT); wherein the executing, by the terminal device, one of the first behavior and

 Claim 11 recites the apparatus, comprising a processor and a transceiver (Chen discloses a UE that comprises a processor and a transceiver, according to [0107], [0109], Fig. 6 [elements 603, 609, and 640]), that performs the method recited in claim 1, and is therefore rejected on the same grounds as claim 1.

-Regarding claim 8, the combination of Cheng and Yang discloses all the limitations of claim 1.
+Regarding claim 8, the combination of Cheng and Lafleur discloses all the limitations of claim 1.
 Additionally, Cheng discloses that the executing, by the terminal device, one of the first behavior and the second behavior, comprises: determining, by the terminal device, to execute one of the first behavior and the second behavior according to a capability of the terminal device (the UE performs antenna switching according to its antenna according to its capability to communicate with multiple cells using multiple antennas and/or related antenna port configurations, according to [0093], [0111]).

 Claim 18 does not differ substantively from claim 8, and is therefore rejected on the same grounds as claim 8.